-I think we became aware of cracks at the base of the rear doors back in Ecuador, mid 2014.
+I think we became aware of cracks at the base of the rear doors back in Ecuador, mid-2014.
 Just tiny cracks, but cracks all the same.
 We knew they needed to be addressed sooner or later; a serious overhaul was in order.

 In Colombia we looked around for a suitable place for the job.
 I had a wonderful meeting including a lunch with the guys from FJ Company to see if they could help us out.
 Apart from our budget not being on a par with what they asked, they also had a fully booked agenda.